 Technology has also contributed to increased sleep problems: 90% of Americans use technology during the hour before bed (this includes watching tv, using cell phones, playing video games, using computers, and more).
 Many of us even sleep with cell phones under our pillows or next to our faces with the ringer on.
 Unfortunately, mindless screen and technology use is negatively associated with solid sleep: one study showed that the more devices an individual uses in a given day, the more difficulty they may have falling and staying asleep.
 These effects were seen mostly in people who were highly engaged with their devices throughout the day, and even more so in those who went to sleep with their phone ringers turned on (even for use as an alarm clock) or other interruptive devices nearby.

 Regularly sleeping fewer than seven hours per night increases the risk of developing heart disease, diabetes, unhealthy eating habits that can lead to other chronic illnesses.
-Sleep deprivation can cause impairments in short and long term memory, decision making, attention, and reaction time.
-People who are sleep deprived also tend to make more errors at work and drive more dangerously on the road.
+Sleep deprivation can cause impairments in short and long term memory), decision making), attention), and reaction time).

 Increased and better sleep, on the other hand, can lower levels of stress, and improve mental clarity and memory.
-Improved sleep also affects our immune systems, encourages better eating habits and weight management.
-Better sleep has even been linked to reducing the risk of Alzheimer’s.
-Studies regularly connect improved sleep with providing a greater sense of wellbeing.
+Improved sleep also affects our immune systems), encourages better eating habits and weight management.

-Sleep falls into a unique category in that good quality Zzzzzzzs require much more than doing a simple meditation in bed.
-Restful sleep largely depends on having a rested mind, and so the preparation can begin with your mindset...during the day.
+Sleep falls into a unique category in that good quality Zzzs require much more than doing a simple meditation in bed.
+Restful sleep largely depends on having a rested mind, and so the preparation can begin with your mindset ... during the day.
 More often than not, our issues around sleep are rooted in our thinking processes.

-Headspace’s 30-day Sleep course, for example, isn’t designed to send you to sleep in the moment; it’s designed to change your relationship with sleep.
+Headspace’s 30-day Sleep course (available only to Headspace subscribers), for example, isn’t designed to send you to sleep in the moment; it’s designed to change your relationship with sleep.
 By gradually training the mind in a specific way — day by day, for a month — you gradually create an environment conducive to a good night’s rest.

 It’s recommended that the 30-day Sleep course be used during the day, in conjunction with the single sleep meditation at bedtime.
 The course trains the mind for long-term, sustainable change; the single meditation is a specific exercise to send you to sleep.